 I recorded a video of working in the new Gutenberg block editor.

-Basically, the block editor is here to stay, so I highly encourage you to get used to it.
+Many people will advise that you install the Classic Editor plugin so that you can continue to use the editor that you’re used to and just ignore the new Block Editor.
+But, I feel like this is a mistake.
+The block editor is here to stay, so I highly encourage you to get used to it.
 Yes, it’s different but its easy to get used to.

 If you’re worried about how the new WordPress update might affect your site, I offer the standby advice of making a complete website backup before updating your site (and make sure you know how to restore the backup in case you need to), and you might want to install the Classic Editor plugin before you do the update.
 While I’ve heard of a few issues in the various groups that I’m in, most seem to have been fixed or mitigated by using the Classic Press plugin and/or making sure that the plugins and themes have been updated as well.